 Here is how you can achieve a flawless handoff:

-1. Identify the transition point: Find a moment when a current anchor stops and the new one begins.
+- Identify transition points: Find the moment when the current anchor stops (and the new one begins).

-3. Match the perceived loudness: Match the loudness of the new element using your ears rather than your meters.
-We want to match the emotional intensity, which is not something we can read on a screen.
+- Adjust the difference in perceived loudness: Use an insert gain plugin to automate volume and match the loudness of the new anchor to the previous anchor element.
+We do this using your ears rather than meters, because we want to match the emotional intensity, which we can’t read on a screen.

 Keep the Momentum Alive